 Following his trade to the Purple and Gold, AD played in 62 of a possible 71 games.
 But following a long playoff run and short offseason, The Brow missed half of the 2020-21 season with injuries to his Achilles and calf.
 Finally, a groin strain cut his postseason short and ended any hopes of a repeat.
 Davis missed more than half of the regular season in 2021-22, and he missed another 26 games in 2022-23.

 In total, Davis has missed 232 games across 11 seasons.
 That’s nearly three full seasons worth, all from a collection of small yet impactful injuries.

 Davis’ reputation has sadly been tarnished due to an inability to stay healthy.
 It’s even led to Charles Barkley referring to the 6-10 forward as “Street Clothes”.
 But when he’s out of his regular clothes and throwing on the uniform, he’s one of the NBA’s finest players.

-The eight-time All-Star has averaged 23.9 points through nine seasons plus five games in 2021-22.
-The big man has also pulled down 10.2 rebounds and swatted his way to three block titles.
-During his time with New Orleans, Davis set career-highs with 28.1 points, 12.0 rebounds, and 2.9 blocks in various seasons.
+The eight-time All-Star has averaged 24.0 points through 11 seasons.
+The big man has also pulled down 10.4 rebounds and swatted his way to three block titles.
+During his time with New Orleans, Davis set career highs with 28.1 points, 12.0 rebounds, and 2.9 blocks in various seasons.